 If you are living alone things like this can be a turning point where you begin to lose control over your own life.
 If, on the other hand, you are living with two or three other people — whether they are family members or good friends — you have a much better chance of being able to continue living at home, even if you need to have some outside help.
 Here’s a story that shows how this can work.

-Barbara and Cindy had been living with three of their friends in a century home in the middle of a conservation area for several years, when Cindy got a call from her mother, Beth, saying that Mom had decided to buy another house, having moved from the family home 10 years earlier.
+Barbara and Cindy had been living with three of their friends (all in their late forties or early fifties) in a century home in the middle of a conservation area for several years, when Cindy got a call from her mother, Beth, saying that Mom had decided to buy another house, having moved from the family home 10 years earlier.
 She was tired of apartment living and seeing her investments dwindle by paying rent that was more than her pension income could afford.
 She asked Cindy if she would like to share in the purchase, as this would give her daughter an investment while helping to carry the costs of home ownership.